 Fitting Around Door Frames

-For fit laminate wood floor around the door frame, it’s better to undercut the door frame so the laminate slides underneath for a seamless look.
+To fit laminate wood flooring around the door frame, it’s better to undercut the door frame so the laminate slides underneath for a seamless look.

 Fitting Around Radiator Pipes